SOC 2

 The Three Cost Buckets of ISO 27001 Certification

 Every ISO 27001 certification budget splits into three buckets.
-The ISO Survey 2024 reports 96,709 organizations holding certificates globally, a 35 percent increase since 2022 [ISO Survey 2024].
 Understanding where each dollar goes prevents the two most common budgeting mistakes: overspending on consulting and underfunding the registrar audit.

 Bucket 1: The Registrar (Certification Body Audit)

-Accredited certification bodies issue the ISO 27001 certificate.
-BSI, Schellman, A-LIGN, and Coalfire are the registrars most SaaS companies engage in North America.
-Independent auditors conduct two audits: Stage 1 (documentation review) and Stage 2 (evidence testing) [ISO 27001:2022, Clause 9.2].
+Accredited certification bodies (CBs) issue the ISO 27001 certificate.
+BSI, Schellman, A-LIGN, and Intertek are among the accredited CBs most SaaS companies engage in North America.
+Independent CB auditors conduct two audits: Stage 1 (documentation review) and Stage 2 (evidence testing) [ISO/IEC 17021-1:2015, Clause 9.4].

 No implementation consultant performs this audit.
-Independence rules under ISO 17021-1:2015 prohibit the same firm from preparing and certifying an ISMS.
+Independence rules under ISO 17021-1:2015 prohibit the same firm from preparing and certifying an Information Security Management System (ISMS).
 Choose your registrar separately from your implementation partner.

 Bucket 2: Implementation Preparation

 Implementation preparation represents the largest budget variable.
-The range: $0 for pure DIY to $80,000 for full-service consulting [Scrut 2025].
+The range: $0 for pure DIY to $80,000 for full-service consulting.
 The next section details three distinct paths with different cost profiles and risk levels.

 Bucket 3: The Three-Year Certification Cycle

 ISO 27001 certification runs on a three-year cycle.
-Surveillance audits in Years 2 and 3 cost 33 to 50 percent of the initial certification fee [TrustCloud 2026] [HighTable 2026].
-Year 3 recertification requires a full audit at 80 to 100 percent of the original Stage 2 cost [HighTable 2026].
+Surveillance audits in Years 2 and 3 cost 33 to 50 percent of the initial certification fee.
+Year 3 recertification requires a full audit, typically 60 to 90 percent of the original Stage 2 cost for organizations the CB already knows well [ISO/IEC 17021-1:2015, Clause 9.6].

 Three ISO 27001 Implementation Paths Compared